 - 1. Consult with the instructor involved, in person or by written contact, no later than 12 calendar days following the incident. - 2.
 If agreement on or compromise of the problem is not achieved within 3 days, take the grievance to the appropriate Division Director. - 3.
 If agreement on or compromise of the problem is not achieved within 3 days, take the grievance to the appropriate Instructional Coordinator. - 4.
 If still not satisfied that a fair and equitable solution has been found within 3 days, take academic grievances to the Dean, Instructional Affairs.
 If still not satisfied, move to step 5. - 5.
 The student should read the Judgments section of this policy carefully before contacting the Dean, Student Affairs for a hearing before the Admissions and Academic Standards Committee.
 As a last resort and only after steps 1-5 have been carried out or conscientiously attempted, a student may take a grievance in writing to the Dean, Student Affairs and the chairperson of the Admissions and Academic Standards Committee.
-The grievance must be filed within 20 class days of the term following that in which the grievance occurred.
-No instructor or administrator shall be allowed to delay resolution of an academic grievance by failing to hold a consultation with a student within a reasonable length of time of the initial request.
+The grievance must be filed within 20 class days of the term following that in which the

+15. Intoxication from, or the possession and/or consumption of, any alcoholic beverage or non-prescribed grievance by failing to hold a consultation with a student within a reasonable length of time of the initial request.
 Normally such consultation should occur immediately after receipt of the student request, unless bona fide reasons such as illness, personal emergency, or campus absences for professional reasons make the time limit unreasonable.
 In some instances, when the personalities or problem involved would make starting at the level of the complaint too awkward or embarrassing; students may initiate a complaint at the next higher level listed.